Montpellier tramway: Line 2

 Orange with flowers livery on Line 2.

 Line 2 opened for service on 16 December 2006.
 It is the longest tram line in France, with a length of 17.5 km and with 28 stations.
 The line is coloured orange.
 The Victoire 2 station opened 16 April 2007, being the 33rd station on the line.
 The line travels between Jacou in the northeast and Saint-Jean-de-Védas in the southwest, via Castelnau-le-Lez (on the boundary with Le Crès) and the centre of Montpellier.
 Line 2 was built at a cost of €450 million.
 In April 2007, with the opening of Lines 3 and Line 4, Line 2 was diverted to run from Corum to the SNCF station at Saint-Roch through Comédie.

 Part of Line 2, between Sabines and Saint-Jean-le-Sec, uses 2.5 km of an abandoned rail line.
 Line 2 is double tracked between Notre-Dame-de-Sablassou and Sabines; the remaining 3.5 km of the line is single tracked with passing loops.

 As with Line 1, stations, station platforms, and urban improvements on Line 2 were done by architect Antoine Garcia-Diaz.
 The livery of trams on Line 2 is decorated in orange with flowers by Mattia Bonetti.
 Each tram is named for a historic person in the Montpellier region.

 Rolling stock

 Trams on Line 2 are stored at the La Jeune Parque depot, located near the Sabines station.

 The rolling stock on Line 2 comprises 24 Citadis 302 trams manufactured by Alstom, with a length of 32.5 m, a width of 2.65 m, and five sections.
 The trams were delivered between March 2006 and February 2007 and are numbered from 2041 to 2064.

 Stations

-Line 2 tramway in Saint-Jean-de-Védas.
+A Line 2 tram in Saint-Jean-de-Védas.

 Line 2 in Castelnau-le-Lez along bicycle path.